Welcome to Ardingly Court Surgery

-- To mitigate risks and protect both patients and health workers, all online appointments are now available as telephone appointments.
-If deemed clinically necessary you will be seen face to face after initial telephone triage has taken place.
+To mitigate risks and protect both patients and health workers, all online appointments are currently available as telephone appointments.
+If deemed clinically necessary you will be seen face to face after initial telephone triage has taken place*

 COVID Vaccination sites:

 patients will be contacted in order of the priority groups in leaflet below.
 You will be contacted when eligible by central organisations.

 If you have enquiry about an existing booking at this Brighton Racecourse ONLY you can contact 0300 303 8060.
 Please note this is NOT to request vaccine if you have not been contacted.
 If you are struggling with transport to get to Brighton Racecourse please mention this to the booking advisor they will be able to organise transport for you.